Lumbarda

 Above photo: Lumbarda – a small village on Korcula Island

-There was a Roman villa rustic (rural estate) in the field north-east of the village near Bilin zal beach.
+There was a Roman villa rustic (rural estate) in the field north-east of the village near Bilin Zal beach.

-Sveti Rok parish church with a nave and two aisles stands on Vela Glavica hill in the middle of old village, and there are several small old chapels in the village itself: St Bartul, St Peter, The Nativity of the Virgin (Mala Gospa).
+Sveti Rok parish church with a nave and two aisles stands on Vela Glavica hill in the middle of the old village, and there are several small old chapels in the village itself: St Bartul, St Peter, The Nativity of the Virgin (Mala Gospa).
 The church of the Holy Cross (Sv.
 Kriz) from 1774, in front of which is a characteristic porch, is surrounded by the vineyards.

 For centuries local people were farmers, mostly grape growers, fishermen and stone-masons.